banner

 Leadership—Starting Right

 If you are given a new position as the head of your department, family, or you are the leader of any other group, you will face many challenges.
-How can you obtain the LORD’s favor and have success?
+How can you get the LORD’s favor and have success?
 King David knew how to start right with his leadership.
 How did he do it?

 David says,